popyoung/Kokoro-TTS-Local/README.md

 The script will:
 1. Download necessary model files from Hugging Face
-2. Set up espeak-ng automatically using espeakng-loader
+2. Set up espeak-ng automatically via kokoro
-3. Import required modules dynamically
-4. Test the phonemizer functionality
-5. Generate speech from your text with phoneme visualization
+3. Generate speech from your text with phoneme visualization
-6. Save the output as 'output.wav' (22050Hz sample rate)
+4. Save the output as 'output.wav' (24kHz sample rate)

 ## Project Structure